gfargo/tPong/readme.md

-# tong 🏓
+# tPong 🏓

-An implementation of the classic Pong game for yout Terminal, built with [React](https://github.com/facebook/react/) and [Ink](https://github.com/vadimdemedes/ink).
+An implementation of the classic Pong game for your Terminal, built with [React](https://github.com/facebook/react/) and [Ink](https://github.com/vadimdemedes/ink).

 ## ✨ Features